-If you have been injured or harmed as the result of a hospital error, you may be able to seek compensation for medical expenses resulting form the error, additional hospital bills incurred, lost wages (if the injury caused you to miss work), loss of earning capacity (if you lost your ability to earn a livelihood as a result of the injury), court costs, attorney’s fees, past and future pain and suffering and potential punitive damages, if the errors were particularly egregious.
+If you have been injured or harmed as the result of a hospital error, you may be able to seek compensation for medical expenses resulting from the error, additional hospital bills incurred, lost wages (if the injury caused you to miss work), loss of earning capacity (if you lost your ability to earn a livelihood as a result of the injury), court costs, attorney’s fees, past and future pain and suffering and potential punitive damages, if the errors were particularly egregious.

 If you or a loved one has been a victim of medical negligence or has been the victim of hospital or administration errors, it is imperative that you contact an experienced Morgantown West Virginia medical malpractice lawyer who can provide you with more information about pursuing your legal rights.

-If you have been the victim of surgical malpractice at hospitals such as Ruby Memorial Hospital, Monongalia General (Mon General) Hospital, Mon Health Systems WVU University Health Associates or private clinics in West Virginia, the knowledgeable medical malpractice lawyers at the Robinette Legal Group PLLC can help you receive maximum compensation for damages such as medical expenses, lost income, cost of additional surgery, hospitalization, permanent injuries, pain and suffering and emotional distress.
+If you have been the victim of surgical malpractice at hospitals such as Ruby Memorial Hospital, Monongalia General (Mon General) Hospital, Mon Health Systems WVU University Health Associates, or private clinics in West Virginia, the knowledgeable medical malpractice lawyers at the Robinette Legal Group PLLC can help you receive maximum compensation for damages such as medical expenses, lost income, cost of additional surgery, hospitalization, permanent injuries, pain and suffering, and emotional distress.
 Contact us at 304-594-1800 to find out how we can help you.